lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 4: (send ballot?)
+3 options:
+1. a posted signed ballot
+2. an ballot including a unique personal id sent only to that one person
+3. both

 During the election period (be that months, weeks, days, hours, etc.), a one-time-pad 'encoded' ballot is sent by whatever agreed upon method (website, email, text, snapchat, S3, api-endpoint, etc.) in the form of another QR code.
 Part of this process is an at-the-time randomized process of frame-shifting the ballot so that where exactly on the page each person's vote-choices appears is random.